syedshahzaibshah/Functions-Documentation/docs/source/Zoho Books.rst

      :align: center

-2. List the vendors from cost items and remove duplicates.
+2. List the vendors from cost items and remove duplicates s.
 3. Get all cost items against vendors and create a PO.
 4. Create a PO.
 5. Update PO number on Estimate